1957 Texas Longhorns football team

-The 1957 Texas Longhorns football team was an American football team that represented the University of Texas (now known as the University of Texas at Austin) as a member of the Southwest Conference (SWC) during the 1957 college football season.
-In their first year under head coach Darrell Royal, the Longhorns compiled an overall record of 6–4–1, with a mark of 4–1–1 in conference play, and finished second in the SWC.
-Texas concluded their season with a loss against Ole Miss in the Sugar Bowl.
+The 1957 Texas Longhorns football team represented the University of Texas (now known as the University of Texas at Austin) during the 1957 college football season as a member of the Southwest Conference (SWC).
+In their first season under head coach Darrell Royal, the team compiled an overall 6–4–1 record (4–1–1 in conference), finishing second among the SWC's seven teams.
+The Longhorns outscored their opponents by a total of 152 to 110 and notably upset #4 Texas A&M and Heisman winner John David Crow, at Kyle Field.
+The season concluded with a 7–39 loss to Ole Miss in the 1958 Sugar Bowl.
+Texas finished ranked #11 in both the final AP and Coaches Polls.